Training Image Derivatives: Increased Accuracy and Universal Robustness: Second order

 \subsection{Image Derivatives}

-The goal is to compute the second derivatives of the cube image with respect to the parameters of the operator ($\text{\ref{eq:T}}$).
-Subsection \ref{subsec:tangent space} showed how the first derivatives can be expressed in a closed form and thus computed with machine accuracy.
-This allows the second derivatives to be computed as a finite difference between the first, evaluated for two close cubes $\hat{T}\left(\pm\varepsilon\delta_{ik}\right)C$
+The goal is to compute the second derivatives of the cube images with respect to the parameters of the operator ($\text{\ref{eq:T}}$).
+This can be done by taking finite differences of first derivatives, evaluated for nearby cubes $\hat{T}\left(\pm\varepsilon\delta_{ik}\right)C$:

-With $\varepsilon=5\cdot10^{-6}$, this produces pixel derivatives with $10^{-6}$ relative precision.
-Note that the operators $\hat{T}\left(\pm\varepsilon\delta_{ik}\right)$ will form a composition with the operator from the first-order definition ($\text{\ref{eq:dI/dv}}$).
-For the expression (\ref{eq:d2fd}) to be consistent with the second derivatives of the original operator ($\text{\ref{eq:T}}$), the order of the transformations must be preserved.
-This is true if we consider only $i\leq j$ in the formula ($\text{\ref{eq:d2fd}}$).
-This does not mean that the mixed derivatives are not equal, only that if $i>j$ this particular expression corresponds to a derivative of $\hat{T}$ with a different order of operations.
-In total there are 21 second derivatives, examples are shown in Fig. \ref{fig:Second-derivatives}.
+Note that the operator $\hat{T}$ does not commute with a similar operator from the definition of first-order derivative $\partial \mathcal{I} / \partial \nu $.
+For this expression to yield the second derivatives of the original operator ($\text{\ref{eq:T}}$), we require $i\leq j$.
+The case $i>j$ corresponds to another version of ($\text{\ref{eq:T}}$) with a different order of operations.
+In total, there are 21 second derivatives, which can be computed with relative accuracy of $10^{-6}$ by setting $\varepsilon=5\cdot10^{-6}$.
+Examples are shown in Fig. \ref{fig:Second-derivatives}.
+The second derivatives of $C$ are obtained by differentiating (\ref{eq:T}) twice and substituting $\nu_{i}=0$.
+Most of these derivatives are zero, except for the six corresponding to rotations ($i,j\leq3$).
+Denoting the image Hessian